gangeli/NaturalLI/README.md

     mv CoreNLP/javanlp-core.jar lib/corenlp.jar

     # Configure server (fill in variables)
+    # Some of these can be omitted if they are in your path
     ./configure --with-protoc=/path/to/protoc/root/ \
                 --with-postgresql=/path/to/pg_config \
                 --with-scala=/path/to/scala/home/ \
+                --with-java=/path/to/jdk/home/ \
                 --with-corenlp=/path/to/stanford-corenlp.jar \
                 --with-corenlp-models=/path/to/corenlp-models.jar \
                 --with-corenlp-caseless-models=/path/to/corenlp-caseless-models.jar \